davojan/bitrix-nginx-docker/README.md

-# bitrix-nginx-docker
-Nginx docker image adapted to run Bitrix CMS
+# Nginx docker image adapted to run Bitrix CMS

+Should be run via docker-compose along with other services.

+## Thanks

+Originally borrowed from @vmpartner's bitrixdock: https://github.com/vmpartner/bitrixdock